Global Health, Drugs, Policy and Power

 Day 5: Searching for the best global governance scenarios

 The main objectives of the Summer School are for students to:

-- become familiar with and gain insight into the functioning of international drug control regime and its intersection with public health and human rights ;
+- become familiar with and gain insight into the functioning and implications of international drug control regime and its intersection with public health and human rights ;

 Institute of Global Health